mcgillij/mcgillij.dev/content/installing-arch.rst

    mkfs.ext4

-OK, with the parititions made, we just need to *turn on* the swap and we are ready to mount them for installation.
+OK, with the partitions made, we just need to *turn on* the swap and we are ready to mount them for installation.

 .. code-block:: bash